|

 SWCPC 92

 Consists of photographs of the Judge Floyd Jones family (1910-1952).
+The Jones

-The Jones family came to Texas with Stephen F. Austin around 1825.
+family came to Texas with Stephen F. Austin around 1825.
 Floyd Jones was born in

 Guadalupe County of Texas in 1889.
-He studied law at Cumberland University and opened a
+He studied law at Cumberland University and

-in 1943.
+as district judge in 1943.

 Jones, Helen DeVitt

-Photograph collection, 1921
+Photograph Collection, 1921

 1 copy print